juice-shop/pwning-juice-shop/part2/broken-authentication.md

 the challenge description is _not a joke_.
 Please do not try to break into Bjoern's (or anyone else's) Google account.
 This would be a criminal act.

-### Exploit OAuth 2.0 to log in with the CISO's user account

-You should expect a Chief Information Security Officer knows everything there is to know about password policies and best practices.
-The Juice Shop CISO took it even one step further and chose an incredibly long random password with all kinds of regular and special characters.
-Good luck brute forcing that!

-* The challenge description already suggests that the flaw is to be found somewhere in the OAuth 2.0 login process.
-* While it is also possible to use SQL Injection to log in as the CISO, this will not solve the challenge.
-* Try to utilize a broken convenience feature in your attack.

 ### Log in with the administrator's user credentials without previously changing them or applying SQL Injection